braillerap/svgpattern/readme.md

-# Tool collection to build pattern filling for BrailleRAPDesktop
+# Tool collection to build pattern filling for DesktopBrailleRAP

 ## How to build